-In this proposed effort, we aim to:
+As a result of testing this hypothesis we will:

 1. Quantitatively define the uncertainties and quantitative skill in urban scale greenhouse gas flux measurements, for a medium-sized city and for a “megacity”.

 2. Assess and define approaches, necessary meteorological and chemical measurements and